simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 * Code cleanups, improvements and simplifications.
 * Improved test coverage and more use of standard libraries.
 * Compatibility with modern versions of PHP.
-* Variouw new features, including:
+* Various new features, including:
   * SAML SubjectID and Pairwise ID support
   * Accepting unsolicited responses can be disabled by setting `enable_unsolicited` to `false` in the SP authsource.
   * Certificates and private keys can now be retrieved from a database